Dapagliflozin/metformin (By mouth)

 - Tell your doctor if you have kidney disease, liver disease, adrenal or pituitary disease, heart failure, vitamin B12 deficiency, or a history of pancreas problems, urinary tract or genital yeast infections.
-Tell your doctor if you are on a low-salt diet, or if you are having a surgery or other procedures.
+Tell your doctor if you are on a low-salt diet, if you drink alcohol, or if you are having a surgery or other procedures.

 - This medicine may cause the following problems: